pjbriggs/Amplicon_analysis-galaxy/README.rst

 Other notes
 -----------

-The pipeline takes as input multiple pairs of Fastq files, which is potentially a challenge for implementing a Galaxy wrapper.
+ * The pipeline takes as input multiple pairs of Fastq files, which is potentially a challenge for implementing a Galaxy wrapper.
 One possible approach could be to use Galaxy collections, along the lines of:
    - _Processing many samples at once (Galaxy wiki):https://github.com/nekrut/galaxy/wiki/Processing-many-samples-at-once

+ * Silva database requires minimum 18Gb RAM